ChristopherDrum/pez/README.md

 This version of their interpreter only plays z3 games, but *does* include VT100-style character/terminal handling code to give a proper, real-deal, Infocom presentation.
 I saw code for split screen handling so even *Seastalker*'s radar should work I think. 🤔

 ### Building ZIP

 `cosmocc -o zm dgh_zip.c -mtiny`<br>
 (building as `zm` to not conflict the the `zip` utility)

 A makefile is included in `/zip/cosmo_source` that gives you two build options:

-1. A raw zmachine with can be run with the `-g` flag and a path to a `.z3` game file.
+1. A raw z-machine with can be run with the `-g` flag and a path to a `.z3` game file.
-2. A self-contained, fully embedded game + zmachine which can run as-is without any additional files necessary.
+2. A self-contained, fully embedded game + z-machine which can run as-is without any additional files necessary.
 This leverages the power of the APE file format and its ability to autoload launch arguments and embed data files directly into its .zip-based archive.

 <br>

 # Testing the Workflow

 Once I have built the APE files (actually portable executables), I copy them as-is to each of my systems and run them natively.
 Windows wants file extensions, so I do have to append `.exe` to each executable, but otherwise the executables are unchanged from system to system.

 ## My hardware

 - MacBook Pro w/M3 Pro, macOS 15.3
 - MSI Katana w/13th Gen Core i7, Windows 11/WSL2
 - Ubuntu Desktop (via VMware on the Windows box)

 ## A sample end-to-End test

 Using only APE builds of each tool
 1. Start a new .inf file in vim
 `./vim test.inf`
 2. Write a simple "Hello World" style single-room adventure
 3. Compile with inform6 against the PunyInform libraries `./inform6 v3 test +./punyinform`
 4. Play in each interpreter
 `./dfrotz ./test.z3`